diegomasone/bolalipids/README.md

 Full-fusion: final full-fusion structure files (.gro).
 Outcomes from 10 trajetory replicas.
 Water molecules not included.
 Production parameters are also provided.

+Please cite: Mascotti, M.L., Mayorga, L.S. and Masone, D., 2025.
+An Unconventional Fusion Mechanism at the Origin of Eukaryotic Membranes.
+The Journal of Physical Chemistry B, 129(51), pp.13141-13152.